FRS417-DataScienceBiologists/Animals/bees_pres_example.md

 ![](bees_pres_example_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-##BUT WHY ARE BEE POPULATIONS DESCREASING?
+##BUT WHY ARE SO MANY BEE COLONIES COLLAPSING?
 ##Let's investigate one posible reason: Beekeepers

 ##Here's How Many Beekeepers Were Employed by Each State in 2016-2017